Akshayshinde2911/Credit-Card-Dashboard/README.md

 - Total transaction amount is 46M

-- Male customers are contributing more in revenue 31M, female 26M
+- Male customers are contributing more in revenue 31M compared to female 26M

+- Male customers are contributing more in Interest 4.32M compared to female 3.66M

 - Blue & Silver credit card are contributing to 93% of overall transactions